dandeviant/obsidian-vaults/how to hack the FBI/Web Applications Hacking/Gobuster Directory Scanning.md

 > sudo apt-get install gobuster
 > ```

-Where to find the damn wordlists?
+Where to find the wordlists?

 >```bash
 >/usr/share/wordlists/dirbuster